iov-one/docs/docs/weave-tutorial/09-application-level-codec.md

 sidebar_label: Application Level Codec
 ---

-We created a `codec` in [Codec documentation](weave-tutorial/codec), only thing left for the codec is wrapping it up with a generalizable transaction format.
-With this we will define a standart way of communications in Weave based chains.
-Application level codec is placed at `cmd/blog` where the application wraps up.
+We created a `codec` in [Codec documentation](weave-tutorial/codec), so the only thing left with the codec is to wrap it up with a generalizable transaction format.
+With this we will define a standard way of communication in Weave-based chains.
+Application-level codec is placed at `cmd/blog` where the application wraps up.

 ```protobuf
 message Tx {